alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 Planetary Icons are:

-* If a planet is Terraformable : shown as a cog (!)
+* If a planet is Terraformable : A picture of the planet earth.

-* If a planet has Volcanism : shown as a cloud with rain coming down.. (!!)
+* If a planet has Volcanism : A volcano erupting

-* If a planet has an estimated value >50000cr : A start flag (!!!)
+* If a planet has an estimated value >50000cr : A $ (your in the money!)

 Right clicking the star panel gives you the following options: